ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - "rs_cnf2", used by the AS to provide C with the public keys of the RSs in the group-audience for which the access token is issued (see {{Section 6.9 of RFC9200}}).

-  - "aud2", used by the AS to provide C with the identifiers of the RSs in the group-audience for which the access token is issued.
+  - "audience2", used by the AS to provide C with the identifiers of the RSs in the group-audience for which the access token is issued.

   - "anchor_cnf", used by the AS to provide C with the public keys of trust anchors, which C can use to validate the public key of an RS (e.g., as provided in the "rs_cnf" parameter defined in {{RFC9201}} or in the "rs_cnf2" parameter defined in this document).

-  - "rev_aud", used by C to provide the AS with an identifier of itself as a reverse audience, and by the AS to possibly confirm that identifier in a response to C. A corresponding access token claim, namely "rev_aud", is also defined.
+  - "rev_audience", used by C to provide the AS with an identifier of itself as a reverse audience, and by the AS to possibly confirm that identifier in a response to C. A corresponding access token claim, namely "rev_aud", is also defined.

   - "rev_scope", used by C to ask the AS that the requested access token specifies additional access rights as a reverse scope, allowing the access token's audience to accordingly access protected resources at C. This parameter is also used by the AS to provide C with the access rights that are actually granted as reverse scope to the access token's audience.
 A corresponding access token claim, namely "rev_scope", is also defined.

-* It defines a method for the ACE framework to enforce bidirectional access control by means of a single access token (see {{sec-bidirectional-access-control}}), building on the two new parameters "rev_aud" and "rev_scope" as well as on the corresponding access token claims.
+* It defines a method for the ACE framework to enforce bidirectional access control by means of a single access token (see {{sec-bidirectional-access-control}}), building on the two new parameters "rev_audience" and "rev_scope" as well as on the corresponding access token claims "rev_aud" and "rev_scope".

 * It amends two of the requirements on profiles of the ACE framework (see {{sec-updated-requirements}}).